scollovati/api-scripts/audit-replacements/README.md

 This Python script identifies Kaltura media entries that have been replaced by looking for `media::updatecontent` actions in the audit trail.
 It compares each replacement timestamp against the original entry's creation time and only includes entries with confirmed replacements in the output file.

-## 🔍 Use Case
+## Use Case

-Designed primarily for instructional media admins or instructional designers who need to **verify whether media entries were replaced**—e.g., after course revisions or content corrections.
-Useful for reporting or auditing when changes occurred and who made them.
+At UC San Diego, this script is used by Multimedia Services to flag instructional videos that have been replaced.
+When faculty or instructional designers request updates to previously delivered media, it's important to track that work for billing and scope management.
+This tool helps identify which videos were updated and when, so the team can follow up appropriately.

-## ✅ What It Does
+## What It Does

 - Prompts the user to search by:
   - Tag